eclipse-vertx/vert.x/new/core_manual_js.md

 ## HTTPS Servers

-HTTP Servers can also be configured to work with [Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security) (previously known as SSL).
+HTTPS servers are very easy to write using vert.x.

-When an HTTP Server is working as an HTTPS Server the API of the server is identical compared to when it working with standard HTTP.
-Getting the server to use HTTPS is just a matter of configuring the HTTP Server before listen is called.
+An HTTPS server has an identical API to a standard HTTP server.
+Getting the server to use HTTPS is just a matter of configuring the HTTP Server before `listen` is called.

-Configuration of an HTTPS server is exactly the same as configuring a Net Server for SSL.
+Configuration of an HTTPS server is done in exactly the same way as configuring a `NetServer` for SSL.
 Please see SSL server chapter for detailed instructions.

 ## HTTPS Clients

-HTTP Clients can also be easily configured to use HTTPS.
+HTTPS clients can also be very easily written with vert.x

-Configuration of an HTTPS client is exactly the same as configuring a Net Client for SSL.
+Configuring an HTTP client for HTTPS is done in exactly the same way as configuring a `NetClient` for SSL.
 Please see SSL client chapter for detailed instructions.

 ## Scaling HTTP servers

-Scaling an HTTP server over multiple cores is as simple as deploying more instances of the verticle.
+Scaling an HTTP or HTTPS server over multiple cores is as simple as deploying more instances of the verticle.
 For example:

     vertx deploy http_server.js -instances 20

-The scaling works in the same way as scaling a Net Server.
-Please see the section on scaling Net Servers for a detailed explanation [LINK].
+The scaling works in the same way as scaling a `NetServer`.
+Please see the chapter on scaling Net Servers for a detailed explanation of how this works.

 # Routing HTTP requests with Pattern Matching

-With vert.x you can also route HTTP requests to different handlers based on pattern matching on the request path.
+Vert.x lets you route HTTP requests to different handlers based on pattern matching on the request path.
 It also enables you to extract values from the path and use them as parameters in the request.

 This is particularly useful when developing REST-style web applications.

 To do this you simply create an instance of `vertx.RouteMatcher` and use it as handler in an HTTP server.
 See the chapter on HTTP servers for more information on setting HTTP handlers.
+Here's an example:

     var server = new vertx.HttpServer();